Land registers in Member States - Estonia

-- amalgamation with another registered property, or severance of part of the property.
+- amalgamation with another registered property, or severance of part of property.

-Part 2 contains the following information on each registered property:
+The second section contains the following information for each property:

-Part 3 contains the following information on each registered property:
+The third section contains the following information for each property:

-- other notes concerning ownership (including restrictions on the disposal rights of the persons concerned), and any amendments to or deletions of the abovementioned entries.
+- Other notes concerning ownership (including restrictions on the disposal rights of the persons concerned), and the deletion and amendment of the abovementioned entries.

-Part 4 contains the following information on each registered property:
+The fourth section contains the following information for each property:

 - notes concerning the mortgage;